-Upon completion of the Data Gathering and Engagement work of Phase Two, the SPTF members will enter a dynamic and definitive period of making sense of the data, impressions and perceptions that have come to fruition.
+Upon completion of the Data Gathering and Engagement work of Phase Two, the SPTF members entered a dynamic and definitive period of making sense of the data, impressions and perceptions that have come to fruition.
 Phase Three is a powerful, two-stage process.
-Here, the members will review the data to identify strategic themes that point to dominant and pervasive trends.
+Here, the members reviewed the data to identify strategic themes that point to dominant and pervasive trends.

-Stage One of Phase Three takes place during an all-day long interactive and engaging workshop called The Sense Making Meeting; this will happen on November 15, 2012.
-In this workshop, the SPTF will employ activities that will distill the data into subject matter.
-Once these have been generally agreed upon, specific themes for the planning process can be defined.
+Stage One of Phase Three took place during an all-day interactive and engaging workshop called The Sense Making Meeting on November 15, 2012.
+In this workshop, the SPTF employed activities that will distill the data into subject matter.
+Once these were generally agreed upon, specific themes for the planning process could be defined.

-The participants in the workshop will begin the day by listening to each others' working group reports/presentations and will be encouraged to identify emerging and consistent strategic themes.
-After this through the exercise of creating a Planning Wall; members will edit out redundancies, organize ideas thematically and refine categories.
+The participants in the workshop began the day by listening to each others' working group reports/presentations and were encouraged to identify emerging and consistent strategic themes.
+After this, through the exercise of creating a Planning Wall, members edited out redundancies, organized ideas thematically, and refined categories.

-The SPTF members will agree upon a manageable number of strategic priorities and will then engage in Stage Two.
-Here, they will be instructed on how to develop concept papers on each feasible strategic priority from Stage One.
-Members will consolidate into smaller working groups to review the data and write three to five page Concept papers.
-These papers will present concrete evidence from the data gathering phase.
+The SPTF members agreed upon a manageable number of strategic priorities and then engaged in Stage Two.
+They were instructed on how to develop concept papers on each feasible strategic priority from Stage One.
+Members consolidated into smaller working groups to review the data and write three to five page Concept papers.
+These papers presented concrete evidence from the data-gathering phase.